bblais/bblais.github.io-src/content/articles/religion/Miracles again.md

 Here I summarize the (9 hour!) conversation that I was a part of here:  [Bad Apologetics Ep 20 - Miracles & even MORE even NEWER Resurrection evidence](https://youtu.be/FLCZFKNiEtg) where we respond to the  [Unbelievable? episode: Is there medical evidence for miracles?
 Craig Keener, Michael Shermer & Elijah Stephens](https://www.youtube.com/watch?v=5O3YZqFDxbs).
 I want this post to be the place where I put as many of the specific miracle claims, the actual evidence presented, and some of the responses.
 I wrote about some of these cases [in another post](https://bblais.github.io/posts/2020/Jul/09/skepticism-and-dubious-medical-procedures/)

-The institution that is referenced for the work is [Global Medical Research Institute (GMRI)](https://www.globalmri.org/) and the documentary about miracles referenced is [Send Proof](https://www.sendproof.com).

-## Specific Miracle Claims:
+## Specific Miracle Claims Covered:

 - [Case Report of gastroparesis healing: 16 years of a chronic syndrome resolved after proximal intercessory prayer](https://www.sciencedirect.com/science/article/pii/S0965229918313116)
 - [Case report of instantaneous resolution of juvenile macular degeneration blindness after proximal intercessory prayer](https://www.sciencedirect.com/science/article/pii/S1550830720300926) - probably Marolyn Ford, but it can be hard to tell without the names on the papers.